maniospas/Blombly/docs/advanced/semitypes.md

 for subsequent code.
 At its core, this is equivalent to expressing method calls of one argument.
 However, code writting is drastically simplified:

-- Conversions are easily chained using much fewer symbols.
+- Conversions are chained using fewer symbols and less nesting.
 - Conversions are read as variable type semantics, which we dub semi-types.

 ## Type conversion